sandeepcr529/codespy/Readme.md

 After the script terminates, the codespy destructor will write the output to the standard output or files.
 If output format is html, just open the generated html files in a browser to see code coverage.
+You can just download all the three files in to a directory, change the output dir in the test.pho  and just run it to see its working.
+The html files should be written to the set output directry.
+Just open the file in browser to see code coverage.